 Whether your goal is to write your dissertation, become a better teacher or public speaker, or learn how to code, there are a wide array of resources on campus and beyond for building skills.
 Through discussions with historians who work outside of academia, the AHA has identified five key career diversity skills.
 These include: communication, collaboration, quantitative literacy, digital literacy, and intellectual self-confidence.
 Foremost among the AHA's findings was that these core competencies mapped very closely to desired competencies for academic humanists.
 In other words, the skills most likely to facilitate career advancement of historians beyond academia are largely the same as those likely to support their development as academics.
 Two birds with one stone.

-The Dissertation Success Curriculum is a 12-week program designed to provide skills, strategies, and support to advanced grad students working on dissertations.
+Dissertation Success Curriculum: The Dissertation Success Curriculum is a 12-week program designed to provide skills, strategies, and support to advanced grad students working on dissertations.
 It is aimed at helping students to overcome the three major obstacles to finishing: perfectionism, procrastination, and isolation.

-The Writing Center offers workshops on academic skills ranging from drafting a grant proposal and revising writing to mentoring undergraduates.
+The Graduate Writing Center: The Writing Center offers workshops on academic skills ranging from drafting a grant proposal and revising writing to mentoring undergraduates.

-Berkeley’s Townsend Center offers a number of workshops and programs relevant to graduate students.
+Townsend Center: Berkeley’s Townsend Center offers a number of workshops and programs relevant to graduate students.
 It’s Art of Writing Fellowships support graduate students teaching university reading and composition classes.
 Townsend also hosts popular public speaking workshops each semester facilitated by an acting coach.
 In the past it has run the networking event Inside Dope, and various other career skills workshops.

 Job Searches & Making Your Skills Legible